TosbackCgusBridge-Bot/CGUs-versions/Otalliance/Privacy Policy.md

 *   Upcoming Events
 *   News

-Thu, Dec 13, 2018 OECD Global Forum on Digital Security for Prosperity Tue, Dec 18, 2018 Can Consumers Trust Retailers' Email?
+Tue, Dec 18, 2018 Can Consumers Trust Retailers' Email?
 Findings from OTA's Email Marketing &.
 Unsubscribe Audit

 Can consumers trust the email they receive and that retailers will honor their choices?
 Join us as we review findings from the 5th annual Email Marketing &.
 Unsubscribe Audit, which reviews email practices of the top 200 US retailers.